Welcome to the Illinois Department of Commerce & Economic Opportunity’s

 Information on the program will be updated regularly as supplemental information becomes available.
 Please refer to the FAQs page for all program updates.

 Important Local CURE Deadline Updates: More Time to Claim Funding for Reimbursement and Grants

 Congress has recently modified the CARES Act to expand the deadline for Coronavirus Relief Fund (CRF) allocations to states and localities.
 As such, the State is modifying the Local CURE program to allow local governments (LGUs) more time to claim CRF funds allocated to them.

 Changes to the Local CURE program will permit LGUs the needed flexibility to submit costs for reimbursement under both the core Local CURE program and Local CURE’s Economic Support Payments (ES) Program.

-Extended Deadline: The deadline to submit costs for reimbursement will be expanded to January 31, 2022, granting LGUs another year to submit costs incurred from March 1 – December 30, 2020.
+Extended Deadline: The deadline to submit costs for reimbursement will be extended to January 31, 2022, granting LGUs another year to submit costs incurred from March 1, 2020 through December 31, 2021.
 Additionally, DCEO will provide more flexibility to LGUs with existing economic support programs.
 Local governments with ES Program grants are being asked to complete a survey; based on responses DCEO will be approving grant modifications which will make sure no funds under the ES program are lapsed.
 If local governments need more time or additional flexibility with ES awards, DCEO will be approving scope changes and giving optional date extensions to June 30, 2021.